 Policy Statement

-All money received on behalf of the University from any source must be deposited with University Student Financial Services and Cashier Operations (USFSCO).
-Cash handling units are subject to an audit by the Office of University Audits and/or a review by USFSCO at any time.
+All money received on behalf of the University of Illinois System from any source must be deposited with University Bursar.
+Cash handling units are subject to an audit by the Office of University Audits and/or a review by University Bursar at any time.

 Unit heads are responsible for all cash handling activities engaged in by their units.